h-tex/eleventy-plugin-citations/README.md

 ### Feature: Linkbacks from bibliography reference to citations in the text

 You can set up your template so that not only citations link to their bibliography entries, but bibliography entries link back to citations!

+## Known issues

+- Does not work well in 11ty watch mode

 ## Installation